Sharer Psych

 If you think this might be you, reach out.

-Dr. Nathan Sharer is a licensed clinical psychologist in Maryland and New York, practicing telehealth via PSYPACT authorization across 43 states.
-He specializes in adult ADHD, anxiety, executive function, and couples therapy.
-Free consultations available.
+Dr. Nathan Sharer is a licensed clinical psychologist in Maryland and New York, practicing via PSYPACT across 43 states.
+He writes about adult ADHD, anxiety, executive function, and the quieter forms of strain that often take too long to name.

 References